-All Review Stage appeals
+All Other Review Stage appeals

-The Chair, Deputy Chair of Special Cases Committee, or their nominee, considers the case in consultation with an ordinary member of the Committee and decides:
+Where cases are not rejected at the Triage level of the Review Stage, the Chair, Deputy Chair of Special Cases Committee, or their nominee, considers the case in consultation with an ordinary member of the Committee and decides:

 1) To uphold the appeal and apply a remedy (this can only happen in cases where the appeal has already been investigated at the Formal or Review Stage);

 2) To instruct the case officer to fully investigate the appeal, then bring the appeal back for a decision once the investigation is complete.
-This will only happen in cases where the Formal Stage has been completed at the Triage level and the case officer at the Review Stage has decided not to conduct a Review-Stage investigation;
+(This will only happen in cases where the Formal Stage has been completed at the Triage level and the case officer at the Review Stage has decided not to conduct a Review-Stage investigation);

 3) To call a hearing (this is only in exceptional cases, where due consideration has been given as to what the hearing would add to the investigation);